Welcome to Cascadia Culture Week: May 13th - May 21st

 Sunday 05/21 - Envisioning Cascadia

-Hold a Community Building Event: Organize a community event with fellow Cascadians to envision how you would like to get active in your community, host a barbeque or potluck,
+Hold a Community Building Event: Organize a community event with fellow Cascadians to envision how you would like to get active in your community!
+Consider:

 - Plan how you and your community members want to get active, be involved or promote Cascadia in 2017!